-- Small Grains Field Trials: Identifying small grain varieties adapted to the Hudson Valley to support emerging interest in locally grown ingredients by bakers, brewers, distillers and specialty food processors.
+- Small Grains Trials: Identifying small grains varieties adapted to the Hudson Valley to support farmers and interest in locally grown ingredients by millers, bakers, maltsters, brewers, and distillers.

-- Root Crops Variety Trial: Evaluating thirty-one types of carrots, eighteen beets, and seven parsnips for yield, appearance, color, taste, and storage ability.
+- Root Crops Variety Trial: Evaluating thirty-one varieties of carrots, eighteen varieties of beets, and seven parsnip varieties for yield, appearance, color, taste, and storage ability.

 - Tomato Variety Trial: Part of an ongoing Cornell Cooperative Extension program developing tomato lines with resistance to three destructive plant diseases: late blight, early blight, and septoria leaf spot.

-We regularly host events for commercial farmers at the Farm Hub, visit our Events page for dates and details.
+We host events for commercial farmers at the Farm Hub to share findings from our research and demonstration projects.